squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

     The key :g:`k` must only be used in key position, so a subgoal asking to prove that :g:`not(occur(k,c,(enc(_,_,k),dec(_,k)))` is
-    created (when it is not trivially true).
+    created when it is not trivially true (see the definition of the :term:`occurence formula`).

     In additition, a goal asking to prove that all randomness used for encryption are disjoint and fresh (when it is not trivially true).